-ExodusPoint Capital Management, LP is a hedge fund based out of New York City with $82.2 billion in assets under management (AUM).
-The firm has 85 advisory employees.
+ExodusPoint Capital Management, LP is a hedge fund based out of New York City with billions in assets under management (AUM).
+The firm has a few hundred advisory employees.

 ExodusPoint Capital Management Background